What's Up? (4 Non Blondes song)

-"What's Up?" (also known as "What's Going On?") is a song by American rock group 4 Non Blondes, released in March 1993 by Interscope Records as the second single from their debut album, Bigger, Better, Faster, More!
+"What's Up?" is a song by American rock group 4 Non Blondes, released in March 1993 by Interscope Records as the second single from their debut album, Bigger, Better, Faster, More!
 (1992).
-The song was written and produced by lead singer Linda Perry; while the credited producer is David Tickle, Perry is adamant that her production, not Tickle's, was the version released to the public.
+The song was written and produced by lead singer Linda Perry.
+The credited producer is David Tickle; however, Perry claims only her version was released to the public.

-"What's Up?" received generally positive reviews from critics and was 4 Non Blondes's most successful release.
-The single reached number 14 on the US Billboard Hot 100, topped the charts of 12 European countries, and entered the top 10 in five other countries.
-Its accompanying music video, directed by American film director Morgan Lawley, was nominated for Best Alternative Rock Video at the MTV Video Music Awards.
+"What's Up?" received generally positive reviews from critics; it reached number fourteen on the US Billboard Hot 100, topped the charts of 12 European countries, and entered the top 10 in five other countries.
+The music video for "What's Up?" was nominated for Best Alternative Rock Video at the 1993 MTV Video Music Awards.

-Background and recording
+Background

-The song had its origins well before 4 Non Blondes formed.
-Third Eye Blind frontman Stephan Jenkins recalled sitting in a room with Linda Perry, who worked as a waitress down the street, performing their original compositions to one another when the two were struggling musicians in San Francisco.
-The two played each other early versions of "Semi-Charmed Life" and "What's Up?", both of which would become massive hits for their respective bands.
-It would be decades later that Jenkins realized the songs performed in that private session would sell a combined 17 million records.
-The title does not appear in the song's lyrics, but the phrase "what's going on?" is prominently included in the chorus.
+The song originated long before 4 Non Blondes formed.
+Third Eye Blind frontman Stephan Jenkins recalled sitting in a room with Linda Perry (at that time in her life, working as a waitress nearby) performing their original compositions to one another while both were struggling musicians in San Francisco.
+During these sessions, the two played early versions of "Semi-Charmed Life" and "What's Up?", which would later become major hits for their respective bands.
+Decades later, Jenkins realized that the songs shared in that private session would go on to sell a combined 17 million records.

-A different version of the song, with lyrics and arrangement reworked by producer David Tickle, was originally recorded at Groove Masters studio as part of 4 Non Blondes' debut album, but Perry hated it so much that she complained to Interscope executives.
-When she was told that the song sounded fine, Perry took matters into her own hands and booked a recording session at The Plant for the band to re-record her original version of the song.
-The song was re-recorded in one day, with the label's co-owner Jimmy Iovine agreeing that he preferred the re-recorded version based on Perry's demo over Tickle's, and establishing Perry's version as the final version of the song.

-During an interview with Tape Op magazine, Perry recalled how the recording went:
+The title does not appear in the song's lyrics; instead, the chorus repeatedly features the line "what's going on?".
+The official title "What's Up?" was deliberately chosen to avoid confusion with Marvin Gaye's 1971 song "What's Going On."